IDOS at the UN Climate Change Conference (COP28)

 Partners: United Nations Industrial Development Organization (UNIDO), International Renewable Energy Agency (IRENA), and IDOS

 How can developing countries ensure the acquisition and equitable distribution of the benefits arising from green hydrogen?
 To explore the answers to this question, UNIDO, IRENA and IDOS have partnered to author the "GH2 for Sustainable Industrial Development: A Policy Toolkit for Developing Countries" report.
 The side event will leverage the launch of the report to discuss the specific opportunities and challenges in the ramp-up of a domestic green hydrogen market.
 It aims to provide strategic insights for policymakers how green hydrogen production can create domestic value and jobs, all while ensuring a just transition.

 Information about other events will follow.

 Stay tuned for more updates from our delegation at COP28.

 Featured latest Publications

 Trade, energy & climate change mitigation

-- The implementation of sustainability taxonomies: the case of South Africa https://www.idos-research.de/en/discussion-paper/article/the-implementation-of-sustainability-taxonomies-the-case-of-south-africa/
+- The implementation of sustainable finance taxonomies: learning from South African experiences

 Just urban transitions